 - Two weeks later, it should be completely gone.

 It is really hard to say, but this method is worth a try.
 It is a well-known fact that Indian Almond Leaves have antifungal properties.
 Maybe the high concentration can really help in this case.

 Quarantine for diseased shrimp

 It is best to set up a quarantine tank for the infected shrimp as to not harm any other inhabitants within your aquarium.

 Quarantine is very important when you are buying new shrimp.
 You need to be sure that they do not have anything so the parasite will not spread and contaminate the rest colony.
-Even if they appear healthy, it is not the case with imported shrimp a lot of the times.
+Even if they appear healthy, it is not the case with imported shrimp a lot of the time.

 Get a magnifying glass to close examination of the shrimp.
-Also, if you are buying a homebred shrimp, do not automatically assume that they are disease free.
-Unfortunately, a lot of people buy imported shrimp and resell them as a homebred.
+Also, if you are buying a homebred shrimp, do not automatically assume that they are disease-free.
+Unfortunately, a lot of people buy imported shrimp and resell them as homebred.